Page Reviewed / Updated - Feb. 2019

 The CDPAP program works as follows.
-An eligible individual elects to participate in the program; they work with a county caseworker and medical professional to determine the level of care they require and to create a "Care Plan".
+Eligible individuals decide to participate in the program; they work with a county caseworker and medical professional to determine the level of care they require and to create a "Care Plan".
 The Care Plan contains the number of hours of care they will require each week.
-The participating individual is then given the flexibility to hire, train and supervise their care providers (also referred to as "PA"s).
+Participating individuals are then given the flexibility to hire, train, and supervise their care providers (also referred to as "PA"s).

 One factor that makes this program especially popular is that friends and certain family members can be hired as care providers / PAs.
 Spouses and legal guardians are not permitted to be paid caregivers, but siblings, ex-spouses, and adult children are eligible.
 While program participants are responsible for the hiring and management of their care providers, a Fiscal Intermediary is used to oversee time-sheet processing and employee payments.

 One common question candidates have is if beneficiaries must live at home.
 The program's regulations make no mention either way.
 However, persons familiar with the program have stated that beneficiaries must reside at home or be in the process of moving back into a private home.

 To be eligible, elderly or disabled NY residents must demonstrate the need for assistance with their activities of daily living.
 In other words, they must qualify for home care, personal care, or skilled nursing and they must be eligible to receive New York Medicaid.

 Qualifying for Medicaid financially can be a laborious process.
 State employees review a family's income, assets, and asset transfers as far back as five years, a process known as a "Medicaid look back."
 Unfortunately, if one has violated the look back rule, a period of Medicaid ineligibility may be the penalty.